mongodb/mongo-hadoop/mongo-hadoop_adapter.md

     (631324800000,7.99)
     (631411200000,7.98)

+**Note**: Pig 0.9 and earlier have issues with non-named tuples.
+You may need to unpack and name the tuples explicitly, for example:
+The tuple `(1,2,3)` can not be transformed into a MongoDB document.
+But, `FLATTEN((1,2,3)) as v1, v2, v3` can successfully be stored as `{'v1': 1, 'v2': 2, 'v3': 3}`
+Pig 0.10 and later handles both cases correctly, so avoiding Pig 0.9 or earlier is recommended.

 ##### From a .BSON file

-You can load records directly from a BSON file using the `BSONLoader` class, for example:
+You can load records directly into a Pig relation from a BSON file using the `BSONLoader` class, for example:

     raw = LOAD 'file:///tmp/dump/yield_historical.in.bson' using com.mongodb.hadoop.pig.BSONLoader;